JagCesar/Allihoopa-iOS/README.md

 }
 ```

-`setupWithApplicationIdentifier:apiKey:` must be called *before* any other API
+`setupWithApplicationIdentifier:apiKey:delegate:` must be called *before* any
-calls can be made.
-It will throw an exception if the SDK is improperly setup: if
+other API calls can be made.
+It will throw an exception if the SDK is improperly
-the credentials are missing or if you've not set up the URL scheme properly.
-For
+setup: if the credentials are missing or if you've not set up the URL scheme
-more information, see the "Steting up the SDK" heading above.
+properly.
+For more information, see the "Steting up the SDK" heading above.

 `handleOpenURL:` must be called inside the URL handler of your application.
 It
 will only return true if it successfully handled the URL, making it possible to